-This is a very easy treat to make and it’s especially popular during the holidays since it looks so pretty and festive.
+This is a very easy treat and it’s especially popular during the holidays since it looks so pretty and festive.

 If you’re interested in learning how to make it, here’s the recipe I use (probably the most common, basic method) along with a few different twists that I’ve found around the net.